 Featuring Tatsuya Naka and Toshihiro Mori (chief instructors at the JKA), Mikio Yahara (Chief instructor at Karatenomichi World Federation and Master Hironori Ohtsuka of Int.
 Federation of Wado Ryu Karate.
+With the following organizations:

 Japan Karate Association